Syntax-Queen/FinTech/README.md

-# Fin_hide
+# FinTech

-Fin hide is a privacy first payments web app that hides users' real names when they send money, showing only a username to vendors and receivers.
+FinTech is a privacy first payments web app that hides users' real names when they send money, showing only a username to vendors and receivers.

 ---